aws-samples/aws-proton-cloudformation-sample-templates/service-templates/scheduled-ecs-ec2-svc/README.md

 ### Service Inputs

-1. desired_count: The default number of Fargate tasks you want running
+1. desired_count: The default number of ecs-ec2 tasks you want running
 2. task_size: The size of the task you want to run
 3. image: The name/url of the container image
 4. schedule_expression: The schedule or rate (frequency) for EventBridge Events